Cuprate/old_book/src/monero/database/errors.md

     KEY_IMAGE_EXISTS(const char* s) : DB_EXCEPTION(s) { }
 };
 ```
 Only used in `add_spent_key()` function when the key image already exist.
-It can't, unless the universe gave us a collision, but that is a legend only cryptographer dreamed of :
+It can't, unless the universe gave us a collision, but that is a legend only cryptographer dreamed of, or someone is double spending:
 ```cpp
   MDB_val k = {sizeof(k_image), (void *)&k_image};
   if (auto result = mdb_cursor_put(m_cur_spent_keys, (MDB_val *)&zerokval, &k, MDB_NODUPDATA)) {